Tripple-A/Weather-App/README.md

 * A user can get the weather conditions of any city location he types in.
 * A user can not only see the weather features but the country of the city he searched for and the country flag.
 * The temperatures can be gotten in either Celcius or Farenheit.
-* The app is mobile-rsponsive.
+* The app is mobile-responsive.

 <!-- concepts and apis employed -->
 ## Concepts and APIs Employed
-* It employs the Openweather map API for weather information.
+* It employs the OpenWeatherMap API for weather information.
 * It employs the giffy API for gifs that describe the weather.
-* It employs the ip find api to get the current location of the user on page load.
+* It employs the 'ip-find' API to get the current location of the user on page load.
 * It employs the country-flag api to assign country flags per search.
-* Javascript asynchronous functions are employed using the async,await,try and catch keywords.
+* JavaScript asynchronous functions are employed using the async,await,try and catch keywords.

 <!-- BUILT wITH -->
 ## Built with